How do you build a seastead that is comfortable and safe in all sea conditions, yet is economical to build? This is

 seaworthiness of vessels.

 We are seeking highly motivated volunteer researchers in all fields relevant to seasteading.
-If you have knowledge or experience in engineering and are looking for a topic, our past research and five year engineering development plan are good sources for inspiration.
+If you have knowledge or experience in engineering and are looking for a topic, our past research and our now defunct five year engineering development plan (due to financial constraints we are no longer pursuing this five year plan) are good sources for inspiration.
 You can always email our staff at firstname.lastname@example.org with any questions.

 Qualified applicants should apply with a brief proposal, along with a resume or description of any relevant background or experience.
 Student independent study and internship projects are encouraged and can be accommodated.
 See our Students page for more information.